-Organs affected with Cystic Fibrosis:
+Organs affected by Cystic Fibrosis:

 There are different organs that get affected due to cystic fibrosis.
 The most commonly affected organs include:

 Mucus can also block your pancreas and makes it difficult for you to digest your food.
-A large amount of salt that is required by your body is removed from your body in the form of sweat while suffering with cystic fibrosis.
+A large amount of salt that is required by your body is removed from your body in the form of sweat while suffering from cystic fibrosis.

 Mucus accumulation in the liver can hamper the normal functioning of your liver.

 There are certain enzymes that are required by your intestine to absorb the nutrients from the food you eat.
-The mucus clogs the channels that carry the enzyme to small intestine.
-These digestive enzymes are produced by pancreas.
+The mucus clogs the channels that carry the enzyme to the small intestine.
+These digestive enzymes are produced by the pancreas.
 In absence of digestive enzyme, it is difficult for your intestines to absorb essential nutrients from food.

 Cystic Fibrosis Symptoms

-Cystic fibrosis symptoms vary depending on the individual’s health and over all condition.
+Cystic fibrosis symptoms vary depending on the individual’s health and overall condition.
 The age when the visible symptoms appear also differs.
-In few rare cases symptoms can appear during infancy.
+In few rare cases, symptoms can appear during infancy.
 The most common symptoms include:

 - Salty sweat